tychen742/dataSciencePy/README.md

-# Data Carpentry for Biologists - Semester Course
+# Introduction to Data Science - How to Think Like a Data Scientist

 [![DOI](https://zenodo.org/badge/31911336.svg)](https://zenodo.org/badge/latestdoi/31911336)